TelegramDB/TelegramDB/README.md

 ### How to request deletion.
 Send an email to webmaster@telegramdb.org, specifying "chat deletion request" as the subject, providing the chat id/username and a brief explanation of why the chat needs to be removed.

+### Data we may collect
+We collect a basic data on financial transactions for validation, reimbursement and debugging purposes.

+Sometimes we may collect some behavioural and interaction data with our services for the sole purpose of technical and product performance improvement.

+We never sell people’s personal information to third parties and we also have strict internal log monitoring policies that require us to justify the reason for access.